Beginner Course

 Incorporating open string strums can produce a percussive effect that enhances rhythmic quality.
 It is advisable to use a metronome to regularly check timing during practice sessions.

 Developing proficiency with a single pattern before introducing more complex rhythms can contribute to long-term improvement in timing and overall musicianship.
-Furthermore, it is essential to consistently practice all necessary elements to reinforce learning and skill acquisition.

 Understanding Equipment and Setup